• Skip to primary navigation

 What we usually do is make a big batch of these once a week or so.
 We make the broth, we boil and chill the potatoes, and we keep them in a covered container in the fridge.

-Pan frying the boiled potatoes is quicker and easier than using frozen hash browns, and also provides a much nicer texture.
+Pan frying the boiled potatoes is quicker and easier than using frozen grated browns, and also provides a much nicer texture.

 Broth